softfire-eu/softfire-integration-test/README.rst

 Preparation phase
 -----------------
-First of all the integration test checks if the experiment file exists and scans it for the resources it uses.
+First of all the integration test checks if the experiment files exist and appear to be valid.
 If something goes wrong in this phase, the remaining phases will not be executed and the test stops.